 Snow Cross Inn: Four attendees rented this house last year and enjoyed staying there.
 They also met at the Denver airport and shared a rental car.
 Snow Cross Inn is on Airbnb.
 I can help connect you to other participants if you’re interested.

-Green Bridge Inn: The Green Bridge Inn offers classy lodging to complement your perfect mountain-escape vacation.
+Green Bridge Inn: https://www.greenbridgeinn.com/.
+The Green Bridge Inn is the only hotel in Red Cliff and offers classy lodging to complement your perfect mountain-escape vacation.
 All 14 rooms at the Green Bridge are paneled with beadboard walls and laid with hardwood floors for a home-away-from-home feel.
 Each room is equipped with a coffee maker and mini fridge.
 Experience extreme comfort and have a great night’s sleep on one of our king-sized or extra-long full-sized beds.
-A group block with a discounted rate is available for all Paper Retreat guests.
-To ensure you receive the contracted rate, please call the front desk at 970-827-5228 or email to firstname.lastname@example.org and mention the Paper Retreat.
-Online bookings are also available at www.greenbridgeinn.com.
-Enter the Group Number PAPER23 to book within the blocked rates.

 Hotel Minturn: https://www.hotelminturn.com/; Hotel Minturn is a boutique hotel located in Minturn, which lies between Vail and Red Cliff , just nine miles north of Red Cliff.
 The downtown location of Hotel Minturn is a short walk to the to a variety of restaurants and shops.
 The rooms of Hotel Minturn are furnished in a clean, contemporary style with high-end finishes, fine linens and modern amenities.